christroutner/docker-abc/README.md

 # docker-abc
 A BCH full node based on the ABC reference implementation.
-This repos is forked from [docker-abc-rpi](https://github.com/christroutner/docker-abc-rpi), which is the same idea but targeted for a Raspberry Pi v3 B+ minicomputer.
+This repo is forked from [docker-abc-rpi](https://github.com/christroutner/docker-abc-rpi), which is the same idea but targeted for a Raspberry Pi v3 B+ minicomputer.